shantimorrell/cs361-microservice/README.md

 HOW TO REQUEST DATA

-Request data by accessing the file "calculate_goals.txt" and writing to the file "run" followed by the user's maintenance calories and the user's goal calories.
-It should follow the format:
+<p>Request data by accessing the file "calculate_goals.txt" and writing to the file "run" followed by the user's maintenance calories and the user's goal calories.
+It should follow the format: <\p>

 run
 user maintenance calories